Cirrhosis is the scarring of the liver that happens because of chronic liver disease

 Heavy, regular, long-term drinkers are much more likely to develop cirrhosis, compared to other healthy people.
 It is a myth that only alcoholics are at risk – regular and heavy social drinking is also linked to a higher probability of developing cirrhosis.

-Typically, longer-term alcohol-related illness or death affect older people who drink more than 14 units a week and consider themselves to be “social drinkers”.
+Typically, longer-term alcohol-related illnesses or death affects older people who drink more than 14 units a week and consider themselves to be “social drinkers”.

 Other causes of cirrhosis include: